cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/validation.md

 Note: the `--mass` argument should only be set if you normally use it when running Combine, otherwise you can leave it at the default.

+The datacard validation tool is primarily intended for shape (histogram)-based analyses.
+However, when running on a parametric model or counting experiment the checks for small signal processes, empty processes and uncertainties with large normalisation effects will still be performed.

 ## Details on checks